dxguard21/Administrator-Control-Panel/README.md

 2. Open settings.php in edit mode and set each field as you wish.
 Then save it.
 Do not navigate to the panel via a web browser until this document is filled out.
 Information regarding the salt field:
 Make sure you change this.
-However after you create the datatables be sure not to change it or your passwords will no longer be recognized and you will need to reinstall the whole system.
+However after you create the data tables be sure not to change it or your passwords will no longer be recognized and you will need to re-install the whole system.

-3. Navigate to {your website hostname}/admin/mysql.php - It will run and create the datatables
+3. Navigate to {your website hostname}/admin/mysql.php - It will run and create the data tables

 4. Then open {your website hostname}/admin/ and fix any errors.
 If there are none you can go and delete the MySQL.php file.